bwogit/CI_PP1_OCMII/README.md

 ### Structure

 The structure of the page follows a well-known recognizable pattern.
 Logo on the left and navigation bar on the right.
-The website consists of five separate pages:
+The website consists of four separate pages:
 - A Main page with a picture that show the sun rising on a new Caribbean that has embraced new technologies
 - An About page which explains the goals of the OCMii
 - An Events page with upcoming events and description
 - A Contact Us page with a form, a google map and address information to contact the OCMii
-- A 404 page with redirect to main page
+- in addition a 404 page completes the website with redirect to main page

 ### Wireframes